kdmccormick/tutor-contrib-kdmccormick/quickdev.rst

 Why?
 ====

-The current ``tutor dev`` workflow (`documented here <https://docs.tutor.overhang.io/dev.html>`_) is excellent, right up until the point where you start wanting to run Open edX using edx-platform or edx-platform packages from your host machine.
-(If you already understand this, you might skip right to the `Setup <#setup>`_ section.)
+The current ``tutor dev`` workflow (`documented here <https://docs.tutor.overhang.io/dev.html>`_) is excellent, right up until the point where you want to run the platform with code from your host machine (if you're already sold on this, you could skip right to the `Setup <#setup>`_ section).
 At that point, you'll either need to `rebuild your openedx-dev image every time you make a change <https://docs.tutor.overhang.io/configuration.html#custom-open-edx-docker-image>`_, or you'll need to bind-mount edx-platform using ``-m/--mount``.

 Bind-mounting works great, except that when you mount edx-platform, it overshadows several important folders built into the container image: